Living A Career Dream

 A Mind-blowing Opportunity

-While he wouldn’t have imagined it at the time, the fire training Henry completed early in his career was the key that would open the door to other opportunities, allowing him to take his passion for mine rescue competitions onto the international stage.
-In 2023, Henry jumped at the chance to travel to Australia to compete in his 11th mine rescue competition as part of NSR’s team at the Mining Emergency Response Competition in Perth.
+While he wouldn’t have imagined it at the time, the fire training Henry completed early in his career would later allow him to take his passion for mine rescue competitions onto the international stage.
+In 2023, Henry travelled to Australia to compete in his 11th mine rescue competition as part of Northern Star’s team at the Mining Emergency Response Competition in Perth.

-Only two members of the NSR team had competed alongside each other before and with only one week to train together before the competition, team bonding and learning to trust each other was key.
+Only two members of the Northern Star team had competed alongside each other before and with only one week to train together before the competition, building team trust was key.

 “It felt like a cultural exchange,” Henry said.
-“I kept raising my hand in training to ask questions as the Australian terminology was different than what I’m used to, but everyone was really patient and happy to explain differences to me.
+“I kept raising my hand in training to ask questions as the Australian terminology was different than what I’m used to, but everyone was patient and happy to explain.
 Their hospitality was off the charts.
 I didn’t feel like I was far from home at all.”

-When it came time to compete alongside each other, Henry felt confident that he and his Australian peers had each other’s backs.
+When it came time to compete, Henry felt confident that he and his Australian peers had each other’s backs.

 Mine rescue competitors in Perth.